blindeveloper/top-movies/plan.md

 4. [DONE]Add debounce to the search input for avoiding spamming of the API
 5. [DONE]Handle API response. [data + error state]
 6. [DONE]Show list of movies in result area if 200
-7. Write tests for search results
+7. [DONE]Write tests for search results

 ### [TM-0002] I want to add movie to the movie list